Lithium (medication): Major depressive disorder

-Lithium is widely prescribed as a treatment for depression.
+Lithium is widely prescribed as an adjunct treatment for depression.

 Augmentation

-If therapy with antidepressants does not fully treat the symptoms of major depressive disorder (MDD) then a second augmentation agent is sometimes added to the therapy.
+If therapy with antidepressants (such as selective serotonin reuptake inhibitors [SSRIs]) does not fully treat and discontinue the symptoms of major depressive disorder (MDD) (also known as refractory depression or treatment resistant depression [TRD]) then a second augmentation agent is sometimes added to the therapy.
 Lithium is one of the few augmentation agents for antidepressants to demonstrate efficacy in treating MDD in multiple randomized controlled trials and it has been prescribed (off-label) for this purpose since the 1980s.
+A 2019 systematic review found some evidence of the clinical utility of adjunctive lithium, but the majority of supportive evidence is dated.

+While SSRIs have been mentioned above as a drug class in which lithium is used to augment, there are other classes in which lithium is added to increase effectiveness.
+Such classes are antipsychotics (used for bipolar disorder) as well as antiepileptic drugs (used for both psychiatric and epileptic cases).
+Lamotrigine and topiramate are two specific antiepileptic drugs in which lithium is used to augment.

 Monotherapy

 There are a few old studies indicating efficacy of lithium for acute depression with lithium having the same efficacy as tricyclic antidepressants.
 A recent study concluded that lithium works best on chronic and recurrent depression when compared to modern antidepressant (i.e. citalopram) but not for patients with no history of depression.
+A 2019 systemic review found no evidence to support the use of lithium for monotherapy.

 Prevention of suicide

-Lithium is widely believed to prevent suicide, and often used in clinical practice towards that end.
-However, meta-analyses, faced with evidence-base limitations, have yielded differing results, and it therefore remains unclear whether or not lithium is efficacious in the prevention of suicide.
+Lithium is widely believed to prevent suicide and is often used in clinical practice towards that end.
+However, meta-analyses, faced with evidence base limitations, have yielded differing results, and it therefore remains unclear whether or not lithium is efficacious in the prevention of suicide.
+However, some evidence suggests it is effective in significantly reducing the risk of self-harm and unintentional injury for bipolar disorder in comparison to no treatment and to anti-psychotics or valproate.
+According to meta-analyses, the increased presence of lithium in drinking water is correlated with lower overall suicide rates, especially among men.
+It is noted that further testing is needed to confirm this benefit.